phybros/willwarren.com/content/posts/2023/04/09/custom-breakout-board-for-esp8266-esp12e/index.md

     caption="I tried to make it as symmetrical as possible"
 >}}

-I really wanted to maximize the amount of breadboard holes you can access on either side of the pins, which is why I ended up going with this strange sort of elongated snake type of arrangement.

-I tried to use thicker traces for the `3v3` and `GND` lines and short traces leading to the vias underneath the module itself.
+The idea was to maximize the amount of breadboard holes you can access on either side of the pins, which is why I ended up going with this strange sort of elongated snake arrangement.
+I tried to apply what I had learned and used thicker traces for the `3v3` and `GND` lines as well short traces leading to the vias underneath the module itself.

-After a few days of waiting, JLCPCB sent me 5 of these:
+After exporting the Gerber files from KiCAD I submitted them to JLCPCB and waited.
+A few days later, I got 5 of these in the mail:

 {{< figure
     src="populated-pcb.jpeg"